Hurray, the baby is here! Congratulations and well done you! So what now? Do you know what to expect after you have a baby?

 It is though, isn’t it?

 6. Pressure to Lose the Baby Weight from your Post Pregnancy Body

 Whether it’s from yourself, a family member/friend or an advert on TV, you might well experience this pressure soon after having the baby – the pressure to get your pre-baby body back.

-Personally, I don’t want my pre-baby body back, I want my 21 year old body back!
+Personally, I don’t want my pre-baby body back, I want my 21-year-old body back!
 But you know what I mean.

 Enjoy every minute of my newborn snuggles while they last.

-What about you?
+Any changes to your body after pregnancy?
 What did you experience after childbirth that you were not expecting?

 Any advice for other new mums on what to expect when having a baby?